a-hannah-seo/hannah-seo/index.md

   </div>
   <div class="column">
     <p>
-      She recently completed a reporting fellowship with <a href="https://www.nytimes.com/by/hannah-seo">The New York Times</a>, where she delved into stories on mental and physical health and wellness for the Well desk.
+      Hannah's journalism can be found in publications like <a href="https://www.theatlantic.com/health/archive/2023/11/nature-avoidance-social-isolation-loneliness/675984/">The Atlantic</a>, <a href="https://www.vox.com/even-better/23943426/anti-gatekeeping-invitations-parties-guests-strangers-old-friends">Vox</a>, <a href="https://www.scientificamerican.com/author/hannah-seo/">Scientific American</a>, <a href="https://www.theguardian.com/profile/hannah-seo">The Guardian</a>, and <a href="https://catapult.co/stories/hannah-seo-memory-formation-prediction-neuroscience">Catapult (RIP)</a>.
+Common topics of interest include neuroscience/psychology, ocean ecology, the intersection of climate and mental health, and social science.
+She is represented by Isabel Mendía at The Cheney Agency.
     </p>
     <p>
-      Her journalism can be found in <a href="https://www.theatlantic.com/health/archive/2023/11/nature-avoidance-social-isolation-loneliness/675984/">The Atlantic</a>, <a href="https://www.vox.com/even-better/23943426/anti-gatekeeping-invitations-parties-guests-strangers-old-friends">Vox</a>, <a href="https://www.scientificamerican.com/author/hannah-seo/">Scientific American</a>, <a href="https://www.theguardian.com/profile/hannah-seo">The Guardian</a>, and <a href="https://catapult.co/stories/hannah-seo-memory-formation-prediction-neuroscience">Catapult (RIP)</a>, among others.
-Common topics of interest include neuroscience/psychology, ocean ecology, the intersection of climate and mental health, and social science.
+      Hannah was previously a fellow on the Well Desk at <a href="https://www.nytimes.com/by/hannah-seo">The New York Times</a>, where she delved into stories on mental and physical health and wellness.
     </p>
     <p>
       When not reporting, she immerses herself in crafting essays and poetry.
 Her works have been featured in publications like <a href="https://newlimestonereview.as.uky.edu/2019/09/01/ouroboros/">The New Limestone Review</a>, <a href="https://portlandreview.org/three-poems-of-separation/">Portland Review</a>, and <a href="https://www.barzakhmag.net/spring-2020-poetry/2020/6/28/hannah-seo">Barzakh Magazine</a>.
-Currently, she is working on her first collection after her time in the Brooklyn Poets Mentorship Program.
+Hannah is currently working on her first collection after her time in the Brooklyn Poets Mentorship Program.
     </p>
     <p>
       She also co-runs a monthly <a href="https://collageclub.substack.com">Collage Club</a>.